AwaisRehman262/E-commerce/README.md

 ### Future ideas
 - Make everything responsive.
 - Make everything have a modern look.
+- Add to a plus and minus button to cart quantity value.

 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...